Battlefield Transfers in Coalitional Blotto Games: Results

+The optimal allocation of the adversary takes one of four qualitatively distinct forms depending on the parameters of the game, which are summarized in Table \ref{table1}.
+The proof proceeds by analyzing the adversary's optimal allocation and the resulting payoffs of the players for each of the four forms.
+Note that the following analysis is conducted under the assumption that

+but the arguments are identical when the opposite is true, as they only require a swapping of indices.

-We briefly describe each of the cases below:
+Before proceeding, we briefly describe each of the four cases in Table \ref{table1} below.

-\begin{itemize} \item \textbf{Case 1:} The adversary allocates all of their resources against Player 1, who is poorly endowed in comparison to Player 2. \item \textbf{Case 2:} The adversary reaches a point of diminishing returns in its game against Player 1 and thus diverts some of its resources towards its game against Player 2. \item \textbf{Case 3:} The adversary has a larger budget than Players 1 and 2 combined (i.e., $X_1 + X_2 < 1$), so the adversary allocates their budget such that the marginal payoffs in the regions of diminishing returns in each game are equal. \item \textbf{Case 4:} The adversary's marginal payoff in each game is equal so long as the adversary's allocation to each game is less than the corresponding player's budget. \end{itemize}
+\begin{itemize} \item \textbf{Case 1:} The adversary allocates all of their resources against Player 1, who is poorly endowed in comparison to Player 2. \item \textbf{Case 2:} The adversary reaches a point of diminishing returns in their game against Player 1 and thus diverts some of their resources towards their game against Player 2. \item \textbf{Case 3:} The adversary has a larger budget than Players 1 and 2 combined (i.e., $X_1 + X_2 < 1$), so the adversary allocates their budget such that the marginal payoffs in each game are equal. \item \textbf{Case 4:} The adversary's marginal payoff in each game is equal so long as their allocation to each game is less than the corresponding player's budget. \end{itemize}